Innoactive/Creator/.Documentation/articles/innoactive-creator/training-scene-object.md

 Behaviors and conditions reference propreties of objects in the scene.
 For example, a `Touch Condition` checks if an object was touched, and that object must have a `Touchable Property`.

-## Automatic configuration of Scene Objects and Training Properties
+## Automatic Configuration of Scene Objects and Training Properties

 If you assign a GameObject without the `Training Scene Object` component to a Scene Object field in the [Step Inspector](step-inspector.md), then the Creator will fail to execute the course.
 To prevent it, the [Step Inspector](step-inspector.md) will display an error message above the Scene Object.
 If you press the `Fix it` button next to the error, then the Creator will add all necessary components to the target scene object.